codefresh-io/cap-docs.codefresh.io/_docs/runtime/shared-configuration.md

 What is a shared configuration in Codefresh?

-An account with multiple hosted runtimes or hybrid runtimes can create and store runtime configuration settings in a Git repository, and then share the configuration with any runtime that you choose.
-This means that you
+A Codefresh account with a hosted or hybrid runtime can create and store runtime configuration settings in a Git repository, and then share the configuration with subsequent runtimes that are installed.
+For the first hosted or hybrid runtime that you install, Codefresh creates the shared config repo.
+You can then select the runtimes that use this shared configuration.

-Codefresh creates the shared config repo for the first hosted and the first hybrid runtime that you install.
-Other runtimes use the same shared configuration repo for all subsequent runtimes that are installed.

-Hosted runtimes
+* Hosted runtimes
-As part of the set up for the hosted runtime, you must select the Git Organization for twhich the repors are to be created.
-Codefresh creates the repos.
+  As part of the set up for the hosted runtime, you must select the Git Organization for which to create the repos.
+Codefresh, creates the repo for the shared runtime configuration.

-Hybrid runtimes
+* Hybrid runtimes
-Whn you install the first runtime on the cluster or for that account, you can define the shared configuration repo through the --shared-config-repo flag.
-If not defined, and the shated configuraiton repo for that runtime account does not exist, it is set to the shared-config root folder in the runtime installation repo.
+  When you install the first runtime on the cluster or for that account, you can define the shared configuration repo through the `--shared-config-repo` flag.
+If the flag is omitted, and the runtime account does not have a shared configuration repo, it is set to the shared-config root folder in the runtime installation repo.

-Shared configuration directory strucure
+### Shared configuration directory structure
 Here is a sample shared configuraiton repo